Zr0den/miniProjektLLM/README.md

 wait for console to answer...

 Type something like "Give me a summary of the news in Ukraine for the last 7 days"

+For examples of input & desired output, see the InputOutputExamples.txt file in the root folder.